-So, The first thing you need to do is figure out which of the cylinders is causing the misfire.
-One of the first things I always do is remove the spark plugs and read them.
-A diagnostic scanner can usually point you in the right direction by telling you which one is being problematic.
+So, the first thing you need to do is; figure out which of the cylinders is causing the misfire.
+I always start by removing the spark plugs so i can read them.
+Also, a diagnostic scanner can usually point you in the right direction; by telling you which one is being problematic.
 Once you have that narrowed down you know where to shift your focus.

 Random And Single Cylinder Engine Misfires

-A random misfire means your engine is misfiring.
-As a result, The problem is not isolated to one or two cylinders.
+So, a random misfire means your engine is misfiring.
+As a result, the problem is not isolated to one or two cylinders.
 It is jumping around in a random way from one cylinder to another.
-A random misfire code usually means the air/fuel mixture is running lean.
+Also, a random misfire code usually means the air/fuel mixture is running lean.

-But the cause might be anything from a hard-to-find vacuum leak to dirty fuel injectors, low fuel pressure, a weak ignition coil, bad plug wires, or compression problems.
-Even a dirty MAF sensor can cause a lean code and/or misfire to occur.
-The engine may be stalling because it isn’t getting enough throttle opening.
+So, even a dirty (MAF) sensor can cause a lean code and/or misfire to occur.
+The engine may be stalling, because it isn’t getting enough throttle opening.
 The cause is often a problem in the idle air control system.

 The first thing to check is the intake vacuum with a vacuum gauge.